 Heading Field.
-Contains the data heading or the root of the data heading to be defined.
-Root means that the data heading given also defines the heading followed by -MIN, -MAX, -APRX, -NM, or -DN.
+Contains the data heading or the root3 of the data heading to be defined.

 Particle Field.
 Contains the particle or nuclide to which the data heading refers.
 The code is:

 - either a particle code from Dictionary 33 with a D in the 1st position of the allowed subfields flags. - or a nuclide coded in the standard format as described on page 6.2. - 3.
 For two or more particle codes, they are separated by a slash, and ordered lightest to heaviest as for REACTION subfield 3 (see page 6.3).
 For relative energies of correlated pairs, the separator + is used.